gamma032steam/UniMelb-Timetable-Optimiser/README.md

 A WPF application that generates optimised subject timetables, given user-defined restrictions and preferences.

 ## Time Restrictions
-One of the most obvious and useful things you can do is try restrict your day spans.
-Users can specify **both** an 'Earliest Start' and 'Latest Finish' time.
+Restrict your day spans by specifying **both** an 'Earliest Start' and 'Latest Finish' time.
-## General Optimisations
+## Features
-A variety of useful optimisations options are provided, namely:

  - Least Clashes
 	 - Aims to reduce the number of clashes present in the timetable.
 Expectedly the most useful and desired optimisations a user may want.
  - Cram